-Graduate credit may be accepted from regionally-accredited institutions to be applied to Master of Science programs at Northwood University's DeVos Graduate School of Management.
+Graduate credit may be accepted from regionally-accredited institutions to be applied to Graduate degree programs at Northwood University's DeVos Graduate School of Management.
 Acceptable transfer credit(s) will be subject to the approval of the Dean of the Graduate School and the Registrar's Office.
-Graduate School Administration will evaluate the graduate credits on official transcripts for equivalency with specific DeVos Graduate School Master of Science program requirements to make the determination of what and how many credits will transfer.
+Graduate School Administration will evaluate the graduate credits on official transcripts for equivalency with specific program requirements to make the determination of what and how many credits will transfer.
+Any exceptions to the policy below must be approved by the Dean of the Graduate School.